CoreumFoundation/token-hub/README.md

 ## Conclusion

-This document provides an overview of the creation, sending, and management of Smart Tokens on the Coreum network.
-By utilizing the features outlined above, enterprises can leverage the power of blockchain to enforce custom behaviors and enhance their token functionalities.
+This document offers a comprehensive overview of the creation, sending, and management of Smart Tokens on the Coreum network.
+By leveraging the capabilities detailed above, enterprises can harness the power of blockchain technology to enforce custom behaviors and enhance their token functionalities.
+These advanced features allow for improved operational efficiency, precise control over token dynamics, and enhanced security measures.
+Additionally, the integration with Netlify facilitates a seamless development experience, enabling quick deployment and robust testing of blockchain applications.
+This combination empowers businesses to innovate rapidly while maintaining high standards of performance and reliability in their blockchain endeavors.